 A Tale of Two Diamonds

-Everything you need to know about diamonds – earth mined and laboratory grown.
+Everything you need to know about choosing between laboratory grown diamonds and earth mined aka ‘real’ or ‘natural’ diamonds.

-A laboratory grown diamond is essentially identical to a mined diamond.
-Made of carbon, each has the same physical and chemical properties – such as light refraction and chemical structure.
-A laboratory grown diamond, IS a diamond – not a diamond substitute, such as Cubic Zirconia or Moissanite.
+A lab grown diamond is essentially identical to a mined diamond.
+Made of carbon, each has the same physical and chemical properties, such as light refraction and chemical structure.
+A lab grown diamond IS a real diamond, not a diamond substitute such as Cubic Zirconia or Moissanite.

-Generally speaking, laboratory grown diamonds cost approximately 20% to 30% less than mined diamonds, which means you can purchase a superior stone for the same price.
+Generally speaking, lab grown diamonds cost approximately 20% to 30% less than mined (‘real’ or ‘natural’) diamonds.
+This means you can purchase a superior stone for the same price.

 How Are Diamonds Graded?

-Earth mined, and now laboratory grown diamonds, are graded and categorised by the diamond industry using the four characteristics which are considered the most important in determining the value, rarity and beauty of a diamond.
+Lab grown and earth mined diamonds are all graded and categorised the same way by the diamond industry.
+The four characteristics that are considered the most important in determining the value, rarity and beauty of a diamond are known as The Four Cs:

-Cut: The cut refers not only to the shape but also the amount of brilliance and sparkle in a diamond; how well it is proportioned.
+Cut: The cut refers not only to the shape but also the amount of brilliance and sparkle in a diamond, which is how well it is proportioned.
 Grades range from ‘Excellent’ to ‘Poor.’

-Clarity: The clarity grade measures inclusions – naturally occurring marks formed with the diamond, over hundreds of millions of years.
+Clarity: The clarity grade measures inclusions, which are naturally occurring marks formed within the diamond.
 Marks can appear on laboratory grown diamonds too, as the lab process mimics how naturally earth mined diamonds are created.
 The scale ranges from ‘Flawless’ to ‘Included’.

 Patrick: Modern round brilliant and emerald cut.